DO NOT DELETE THIS SECTION

 • First-Order Linear Differential Equations

-• Separating Homogenous Differential Equations
+• Separating Homogeneous Differential Equations

 • Change of Variables